pusher/build-a-slack-clone-with-react-and-pusher-chatkit/README.md

 ## Step 1.
 Download the React starter template

-Rather than start from absoloute scratch, this walkthrough is based on a minimal starter template:
+Rather than start from absolute scratch, this walkthrough is based on a minimal starter template:

 ![](media/starter-template.png)